Roofing & Skylight Advice & Photo Page

 If there are already two layers of old roofing, insist that your old roof be removed before a new one is installed.
 Three-layer roofs might not comply with FHA mortgage inspection practices and if you are considering selling your home anytime soon, you may have difficulty closing or worse, be asked to tear your new roof off and re-roof it after removing the old roof layers.

 A full tear off is the only good way to get a reliable roof job.
-Most people think it is just to get a nice flat laying roofing material, but that is only one advantage.
-Many roofing contractors will use short nails or staple to minimize their costs, so often when there is several layers of roofing left on the roof, it will not allow for the fastener to have a good grip into the wood deck of your roof, and may cause the roofing to be more prone to wind damage or even dislocate and slide down opening your roof to leaks.
+Most people think it is just to get a nice flat laying roofing material, but that's only one advantage.
+Most Contractors will use short nails or staple to minimize their costs.
+When there is several layers of roofing left on the roof, it will not allow for those short nails to have a good grip into the wood deck of your roof, and may cause the roofing to be more prone to wind damage or even dislocate and slide down opening your roof to leaks.

 Also, it adds a great deal of weight to your roof structure, and there is only so much weight the roof structure can handle.
-It may not seem like a lot, but I have torn of a good 12,000lb off a single house.
+It may not seem like a lot, but I have torn off 12,000# a single dwelling house.
 Adding another 6,000lb to it with the new roofing being applied, that makes it 18,000lb total.
 Was your roof built strong enough to use it as a parking lot?
-It better have if you are going to put that much weight on it.
-Some of the older houses I have seen have 32" spaces between the roof trusses, instead of the modern code of 24" apart.
+It better have if you are going to put that much weight on it, yet your roof is 1/3 the strength of the floor in your house.
+Some older houses I have seen have 32" spaces between the roof trusses, instead of the modern code of 24" apart.
 And if that were not bad enough, they had no cross bracing inside, or had it removed for better attic storage space.
-I could see the roof sag from the weight of a single layer of roofing, and felt like I was walking on a soft springy surface when up on their roof. a bad snow storm could cave in their roof and cause the whole house to collapse.
+I could see the roof sag from the weight of just a single layer of roofing, and felt like I was walking on a soft springy surface when up on their roof. a bad snow storm could cave in their roof and cause the whole 3 story house to collapse.

 This photo shows a three-layer tear off down to the skip sheeting boards I did back in 1996.
 It also shows the tarps I bought new for each job.
-Instead of just using the cheap black plastic most contractors use.
+Instead of just using the cheap black plastic rolls most Contractors use.
 You should make sure they cover the roof each night; rain or shine.
 As you know, the weather can change on a dime here in the Great North-West.
-The weather can completely change in an hour or less.
-It also demonstrates the care I went through to protect the home and property when I have to peel the debris off and get it into a safe area.
-I built this shoot over the back balcony to divert the debris to the side.
+The weather can completely change in an hour or less regardless what the Weatherman said.
+It also demonstrates the care I went through to protect their home and property.
+I built this shoot over the back balcony to divert the debris off to the side.

-Also check to see where they are taking the old roofing they removed.
-Plenty of contractors will not want to pay the $75 a ton the dump will charge.
-That is how a lot of the illegal dumping happens.
+Also check to see where they are taking the old roofing they removed and ask to see their receipts.
+Plenty of Contractors will not want to pay the $75 a ton the dump fee.
+That is how a lot of the illegal dumping winds up happening.

 .